blackbird71SR/Programming-Quotes/quotes.md

 32. > At the end of the day we're all code monkeys trying to make weird libraries work together by writing shitty hacks. __Kristijan Ristovski__
 33. > Premature optimization is the root of all evil. __Donald Knuth__
 34. > Kids who are good at traditional school—repeating rote concepts and facts on a test—can fall apart in a situation where that isn’t enough.
 Programming rewards the experimental, curious mind. __Ketil Moland Olsen__
+35. > Whether you want to uncover the secrets of the universe , or you just want to pursue a career in 21st century , basic computer programming is an essential skills to learn. __Stephen Hawking__
+36. > Computers themselves, and software yet to be developed, will revolutionize the way we learn. __Steve Jobs__